 Tostadas are fried in oil - and yes, they are still healthy!
-I googled "how to make tostadas" before writing this piece, and was horrified to find that most of the top posts recommend making tostadas with baked, or worse, microwaved, tortillas, supposedly to make them "healthier" or "less fattening."
+Just for fun, I googled "how to make tostadas" to see what the Internet has to say on the subject, and was horrified to find that most of the top posts recommend making tostadas with baked, or worse, microwaved, tortillas, supposedly to make them "healthier" or "less fattening."

 Allow me* a brief aside to set the record straight:

 As documented in this article from Harvard Medical School (and many, many, many other sources), we can all stop worrying that the fat found in nature is going to kill us or make us fat.
 (The one type of fat that probably does do both these things is trans-fat, which is factory-made in the form of hydrogenated oils.)

 Tostadas are fried in unsaturated fats (eg canola or vegetable oil), which, as it turns out, are actually downright good for us.

 And now about those corn tortillas: Tortillas are made from a type of corn that is akin to hominy in this country, not the sweet corn we buy at the supermarket (which is also delicious).
 It's a whole-grain food that has been nixtamalized (an ancient process) to release all the nutrients to our bodies.
 It's been nourishing Mexicans for thousands of years.
 So yes, also healthy.